Can we adjust paid time off (PTO)?

 Can we remove the notice period?

-No. At least 30 days’ notice should be provided to prepare all the necessary documents and salary calculations in advance.
+No. Chinese law provides for a minimum notice period of 30 days.
+This also gives us time to prepare all the necessary documents and salary calculations in advance.

 Can we remove or increase the probationary period?

-The probationary period can generally be removed from the employment agreement.
+The probationary period can generally be removed from the employment agreement, however, a probationary period is not available for project-based contracts.
 The probationary period cannot be increased beyond the statutory maximum.

 - If the employment is for a period between three months and one year, the statutory maximum is one month